Biting

 Other reasons your parrot may bite could be they are scared, been startled, jealous, in pain, feel under attack, or plain and simply YOU HAVE TAUGHT THEM!

 All the reasons above are quite obvious to notice but jealousy can be a bit harder to spot.
 Have you ever been sitting your bird and your husband/wife has come near you to get the remote, and suddenly your loving parrot has bit you?
 Well this is pure jealousy!
-They are trying to protect you from others around.
-They bite you to make you go away from the threat.
-So even though there is an explanation to this is it acceptable?
-Well in nature this would happen so yes in your parrot’s eyes it is.

 Another reason for biting that you may not notice is the fact that YOU have taught them!
-If you are spending quality time with you bird and he turns to bite you what do you do???
+If you are spending quality time with your bird and he turns to bite you what do you do???
 Scream, shout, act mad or run out of the room crying with a bleeding finger?
-Well all of these things are encouraging your bird to bite as you are feeding him energy for what he has done!
+Well, all of these things are encouraging your bird to bite as you are feeding him energy for what he has done!

 Another thing you must not do if they bite is react!!
 In any way shape or form.
-Yes your finger will be hurting like mad and you may be bleeding on your lovely new carpet but DONT react, anything you do in the moments after a bite will reinforce the behaviour and make it into something exciting for your bird.
+Yes, your finger will be hurting like mad and you may be bleeding on your lovely new carpet but DON’T react, anything you do in the moments after a bite will reinforce the behaviour and make it into something exciting for your bird.
 If your parrot is in a safe place like on a play stand or on his cage then just simply say NOTHING and walk away.
-Once you are out of the room that’s when you can do the silly “pain” dance.
-If your bird has just nipped you and you can cope with the pain then calmly can quietly place your bird on the floor and tell him NO biting in a stern voice, but remember NOT TO SHOUT.

 One thing i see many times is to move your parrot back to his cage or put him in a naughty room….I do not agree with this at all!

 If your parrot is sat with you in the dining room with no food or water around and he bites you, you then take him back to his cage.
 He thinks GREAT free lift for food and water, so every time he is then with you and gets hungry he will bite you to take him back to his cage.
+Clever aren’t they!!!

 You always have to remember that Parrot is very clever and will learn boundaries very quickly but you have to make sure you are consistent with your training.
-So think about how you are going to deal with negative behaviours you parrot shows and make sure you as a family are going to follow the same thing.

 GOOD LUCK!